 We work together with carers organisations across the county to offer information, advice and other services to support you as a carer.

 Our customer services centre staff will help you decide what you may need and who to contact.
-They can put you in touch with our specialist social care staff, who will look at what extra help may be needed.
+They can put you in touch with a carers centre, other helpful organisations or our social care staff.

 Support for you as a carer

 - A carer assessment to help you think about what is important to you;

 - Access to the North Yorkshire carers' forum so that you can have your views heard;

 - An explanation of your rights as a carer;

 - A personal budget in the form of a carer's support grant;

 - Advice with looking after your health as a carer;